-SMC operations were inaudible during the day and evening and barely audible during the night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of less than 25 dBA and an LAmax noise level of up to 25 dBA during the night-time.
+SMC operations were audible during the day, barely audible during the evening and inaudible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 27 dBA during the day, and 28 dBA during the evening.
+During the evening and night-time ambient noise levels were dominated by animal noise.